yakaru/JCCCWCompiled/README.md

-# JCCCW Compiled
+# Yakaru's Compiled Japanese Decks

-This deck was created by Yakaru Dezaki.
-This project is in no way endorsed or approved by the JCCCW or JLS; but has been made by and for the students.
+These decks were created and are maintained by Yakaru Dezaki.
+This project is in no way endorsed or approved by the JCCCW or JLS; but has been made by and for students.

-You can get the deck on the [releases](https://github.com/yakaru/JCCCWCompiled/releases/) page.
+You can get the deck on the [releases](https://github.com/yakaru/YakarusCompiledJapanese/releases/) page.

 Built on top of [Kaishi, by donkuri](https://github.com/donkuri/Kaishi/).